Are you ready to shake up your sourdough bread game?

 - Once all the dough has been cut or shaped, cover it lightly and allow it to double in size.
-English muffins take about 1 hour to double, while bread loaves can take 2-5 hours to double.
+English muffins take about 1 hour to double, while bread loaves can take 2 to 5 hours to double.

-- Working in batches, place the muffins on the hot griddle leaving space around each one and cook for 2-3 minutes per side.
+- Working in batches, place the muffins on the hot griddle leaving space around each one and cook for 2 to 3 minutes per side.

 - They should brown and poof up when cooked.
 Remove the cooked muffins to cooling racks and allow them to cool completely.